Skip to Main Content

 Build Your Outreach Plan

-In order for your campaign ideas to work, potential donors need to see them.
-Once you’ve crafted your new messaging, it’s time to spread the word.
-Beyond sending out a fundraising appeal via email or direct mail, you can use any tool you have at your disposal: Your social media, phone calls, or events are all additional means of donor acquisition.
+Once you’ve crafted your campaign messaging, it’s time to spread the word.
+Beyond sending out a fundraising appeal via email or direct mail, you can use any tool you have at your disposal.
+Posting to your social media channels, making phone calls, sending text messages, or connecting at events are all additional means of donor acquisition.

 On social media, you can take a look at your follower lists and segment your communications by channel.
 If your Facebook page has an older audience, target them there.
 Your younger followers on Instagram may want a different message.